Welcome to our website

 We Energies seeks proposals for renewable energy R&D grants

-We Energies offers grants under its Renewable Energy Research and Development (R&D) Grant Program to its business and not-for-profit electric customers as well as to organizations teamed with We Energies business and not-for-profit electric customers.
+From the solicitation announcement from We Energies: We Energies offers grants under its Renewable Energy Research and Development (R&D) Grant Program to its business and not-for-profit electric customers as well as to organizations teamed with We Energies business and not-for-profit electric customers.
 This program offers financial assistance in the form of a grant to conduct research on renewable energy technologies, or to help demonstrate a renewable energy product or technology.
-Areas of research that will receive the highest funding priority include work in the following areas:
+Areas of research that will receive the highest funding priority include work in the following areas:1.
+Improving existing renewable energy technologies such as wind, solar, and biomass.2.
+Expanding renewable distributed-generation technologies and related technologies, such as energy storage and smart grid...

 Monday, February 16, 2009